hoshikawa2/Weblogic_Market_Place_OCI/README.md

 ![img_41.png](img_41.png)

-### Create an Observability Application Performance Monitoring
+## Task 3 - Create an Observability Application Performance Monitoring

 Use Oracle Cloud Infrastructure observability and management services to gain visibility and actionable insights that help you to manage your cloud environment.